Key facts, deadlines, and compliance requirements for Singapore's InvoiceNow initiative.

 The InvoiceNow framework uses the PINT SG specification on the Peppol network, with IMDA overseeing the technical infrastructure and IRAS handling the tax compliance aspects.
 Businesses are identified by their Unique Entity Number (UEN), which serves as the Peppol routing identifier.

-Singapore's timeline is incremental.
+Singapore's timeline is incremental but now extends through 2031.
 B2G registration became mandatory for government suppliers from April 2025.
 New voluntary GST registrants must adopt InvoiceNow from November 2025, followed by all voluntary GST registrants from April 2026.
-This measured approach allows the ecosystem to scale gradually while maintaining quality.
+The COS 2026 announcement then extends the mandate to all remaining GST-registered businesses: new compulsory registrants and businesses with annual supplies up to $200K from April 2028, up to $1M from April 2029, up to $4M from April 2030, and above $4M from April 2031.

 Government suppliers must register on the Peppol network and be capable of receiving e-invoices through InvoiceNow.
-For B2B, the requirements are expanding through GST registration: new voluntary GST registrants from November 2025 and all voluntary GST registrants from April 2026 must adopt InvoiceNow.
+For B2B, the requirements are expanding in phases: new voluntary GST registrants from November 2025, all voluntary GST registrants from April 2026, and then all remaining GST-registered businesses in revenue-based waves from April 2028 through April 2031.

-Existing B2B businesses face no mandatory e-invoicing obligation β adoption remains voluntary but is strongly encouraged through IMDA grants and government incentives.
-B2C transactions are entirely outside the framework.
+Following the COS 2026 expansion, all GST-registered businesses will eventually face a mandatory e-invoicing obligation by April 2031.
+Transitional grants of up to $1,000 for SMEs and $5,000 for larger businesses are available to offset onboarding costs.
+B2C transactions remain outside the framework.
 The PINT SG specification requires UEN and postal addresses as mandatory fields in compliant invoices.

 Singapore uses a post-audit model via the Peppol network.
 Businesses connect through Peppol Access Points and exchange invoices using the PINT SG specification.
-There is no government clearance or pre-authorization β invoices flow directly between trading partners, and IRAS receives data for audit purposes.
+There is no government clearance or pre-authorisation.
+Invoices flow directly between trading partners, and IRAS receives data for audit purposes.

 The 5-corner model means businesses interact with the network through their Access Point provider, which handles the technical aspects of sending, receiving, and validating invoices.
 IMDA provides grants to help SMEs cover the costs of adoption, making the transition financially accessible.